 The career world is changing so rapidly that we prepare students not just for their first job, but for the job they will have several years after graduation, one that possibly doesn’t even exist yet.
-To achieve this goal, students are exposed to an intentionally broad-based curriculum focusing on concepts and skills sought by employers.
+To achieve this goal, students are exposed to an intentionally broad-based curriculum focusing on concepts and oral/written skills sought by employers.
 Further enhancing flexibility, students often complement a major or minor in communication studies with a wide variety of programs, such as business, psychology, political science, arts or athletics/health.

 Communication students complete both internships and applied projects embedded in courses.
 These opportunities enhance theoretical learning and provide interactions with people in a variety of settings, so students acquire experience and skills employers are seeking.
 Recent experiential learning opportunities have included: